lifelib-dev/lifelib/makedocs/source/releases/relnotes_v0.3.1.rst

 An example is added to the :mod:`~savings` library.
-This example shows how to extend :mod:`~savings.CashValue_ME` to a stochastic model, by performing a classic exercise of calculating the time value of options and guarangees on a plain GMAB by two methods, the Black-Scholes-Merton formula and Monte Carlo simulation with risk-neutral scenarios.
+This example shows how to extend :mod:`~savings.CashValue_ME` to a stochastic model, by going through a classic exercise of calculating the time value of options and guarantees on a plain variable annuity with GMAB by two methods, the Black-Scholes-Merton formula and Monte Carlo simulation with risk-neutral scenarios.

-This example consists the model for the example, a Jupyter notebook and some Python scripts.
+This example consists of an example model, a Jupyter notebook and some Python scripts.
-The model is developed from :mod:`~savings.CashValue_ME and named ``CashValue_ME_EX1``.
+The model is developed from :mod:`~savings.CashValue_ME` and named ``CashValue_ME_EX1``.
-The Python scripts included in :mod:`~savings` are used to draw graphs on the :doc:`Gallery</generated_examples/index>` page The Jupyter notebook describes the ``CashValue_ME_EX1`` model, explains the changes from the original model, and output some graphs shown on the :doc:`Gallery</generated_examples/index>` page.
+The Python scripts included in :mod:`~savings` are used to draw graphs on the :doc:`Gallery</generated_examples/index>` page The Jupyter notebook describes the ``CashValue_ME_EX1`` model, explains the changes from the original model, and outputs some graphs on the :doc:`Gallery</generated_examples/index>` page.

 .. table::
    :widths: 20 80